Benton County, WA Marriage License Information

-If you plan to get married in Benton County, IN, or elsewhere within Indiana, you must complete a marriage license application.
+If you plan to get married in Benton County, WA, or elsewhere within Washington, you must complete a marriage license application.
 You can get your marriage license in Benton County or any other county throughout the state.
-Locations that distribute marriage licenses are typically located in the Circuit Court.
-Marriage licenses issued from Benton County can be used throughout the state of Indiana.
+Locations that distribute marriage licenses are typically located in the County Auditor office.
+Marriage licenses issued from Benton County can be used throughout the state of Washington.

-Where Can I Get a Marriage License in Benton County, Indiana?
+Where Can I Get a Marriage License in Benton County, Washington?

 Address and Phone Number:

 Cost of Marriage License

 How much is a marriage license in Benton County?

 The cost of a Benton County marriage license is about $52.00 dollars.

 Do in-state or out-of-state residents have different requirements?

 No, whether you live in Benton County or are just visiting, the standard is the same.
 You do not have to be a prior or active Benton County or Washington resident to get issued a usable marriage license.